-The Corona Crisis in Dentistry – A Personal View from SwedenJune 10, 2020 by Maureen Braatz, DDS
+The Corona Crisis in Dentistry – A Personal View from SwedenJune 10, 2020 by Maureen Braatz

 By Per Ekblom and Cecilia Omo, Swedish Academy of Cosmetic Dentistry